openwallet-foundation/bifold-wallet/docs/wallet-attestation.md

    - Retrieve a nonce from the backend
    - Send the attestation object to the backend and retrieve a client attestation JWT as per the IETF specification

-For IOS the backend server should follow the validation steps precisely as documented to validate the legitimacy of the certificate chain and embedded checks - https://developer.apple.com/documentation/devicecheck/attestation-object-validation-guide
+For IOS, the backend server should follow the validation steps precisely as documented to validate the legitimacy of the certificate chain and embedded checks - https://developer.apple.com/documentation/devicecheck/attestation-object-validation-guide

-For Android there are some validation steps for the extended data in the certificate that must be followed in addition to the basic validate of the certificate chain - https://developer.android.com/privacy-and-security/security-key-attestation:
+For Android, there are some validation steps for the extended data in the certificate that must be followed in addition to the basic validate of the certificate chain - https://developer.android.com/privacy-and-security/security-key-attestation:

    **KeyDescription in Key Attestation extension of the certificate**
    - packageInfos lists the package names which must match your package name(s)